louienfranco/chatappsample/login2.md

             </CardTitle>
             <CardDescription className="text-[11px]">
               {step === 1
                 ?
 "Pick a username and a name.
-You can change these later."
+Usernames are unique (case-insensitive)."
                 : "Use a valid email address and a secure password."}
             </CardDescription>
           </CardHeader>